Thomas Case (cricketer, born 1844)

 Case was also a first-class cricketer (active 1864–1869) who played for Oxford University and Middlesex.
 He played in 35 first-class matches.
 He was a righthanded batsman who totalled 982 career runs with a highest score of 116.
-His son's, William and Thomas, were also first-class cricketers.
+His sons, William and Thomas, were also first-class cricketers.

-He married Elizabeth Donn (1848-1927), the daughter of composer William Sterndale Bennett and he was buried on 4 November in Wolvercote cemetery, near Oxford.
+He married Elizabeth Donn (1848–1927), the daughter of composer William Sterndale Bennett and he was buried on 4 November in Wolvercote cemetery, near Oxford.